-Staff finds that the proposed subdivision will not cause any inefficiency in the delivery of public services and will not require duplication or premature extension of public services, and will not result in a leapfrog development pattern because the applicant is proposing a subdivision of existing platted lots already served by public facilities.
+Staff finds that the proposed subdivision will not cause any inefficiency in the delivery of public services and will not require duplication or premature extension of public services.
+The proposed subdivision will not result in a leapfrog development pattern because the parent lot is the only remaining undeveloped lot along Snowberry Drive and will reduce the leapfrog pattern.